janFiOpelito/blockchain-developer-bootcamp-final-project/README.md

   Data collection for Price estimation and data visualisation

-    Historic prices data, numero and score will be store on the server (CSV, JSON) For each new NFT on sale and new NFT sale:
+    Historic prices data, numero and score will be store on the server (CSV, JSON) For each new NFT on sale and each new sale:
     Collect price, numero and necessary data for a purchase on the Ethereum logs by we3.js or ether.js or by the OpensSea Standard API

   Data collection for smart contract purchase blind reservation`